 Every stop on an Antarctic cruise reveals new wonders.
 A bucket list expedition, embark on an adventure to the most unique and remote continent on Earth that will bring you up close and personal with glaciers, giant icebergs and endless snow-draped islands.
 Wildlife reigns here, so expect to spot penguins along the shore, seals on ice slabs and humpback and killer whales breaking the water’s surface.
 With few people ever visiting the continent, this trip of a lifetime will allow you to truly escape from your everyday world.

-Explore this land of extremes with Riviera Travel’s 14-day Voyage to Antarctica expedition where you will see glaciers, vast ice sheets and isolated iceberg-filled bays amongst the mountainous terrain of the Antarctic Peninsula and South Shetland Islands and jump into zodiac dinghies for shore excursions.
+Explore this land of extremes while cruising Riviera Travel’s 14-day Voyage to Antarctica expedition where you will see glaciers, vast ice sheets and isolated iceberg-filled bays amongst the mountainous terrain of the Antarctic Peninsula and South Shetland Islands and jump into zodiac dinghies for shore excursions.

 Whether you’re an experienced cruiser or getting ready to set sail on your first adventure, one of the most exciting aspects is where the cruise industry is heading over the coming years.
 To whet your palate for the cruise ships of the future, we’ve looked into the latest trends on the horizon.